 Ratings are determined at the borrower level for these segments.
-A relationship manager incorporates any updated or new information/credit assessment into the credit system on an ongoing basis.
-In addition, the relationship manager also updates information about the creditworthiness of the borrower every year from sources such as public financial statements.
+A relationship/portfolio manager incorporates any updated or new information/credit assessment into the credit system on an ongoing basis.
+In addition, the relationship manager also updates information about the creditworthiness of the borrower every year from sources such as, but not limited to, published financial statements.
 This will determine the updated internal credit rating and PD.

-Treasury:
+Treasury